SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers.md

     @PageImage(
         purpose: icon,
         source: "modifiers",
-        alt: "An icon of wand with sparkles inside circle.")
+        alt: "An icon of wand with sparkles.")
 }

 @Options{